KishinZW/ufdse/README.md

 <h2 id="9">very last end</h2>
 Well, if you're a nut and you do want to use those code, you don't need to copy.

-use pip or original install command to make it!
+Use pip or original install command to make it!